Developer

 If your use case requires the cyclic invocation limit to be increased, you can visit the Platform quotas and limit - Apps exceeding quotas or limits for more details on how to request for the limit for your app to be raised.

-Async events also have a higher invocation time limit than other types of invocations, 55 seconds.
+Async events also have a higher invocation time limit than other types of invocations.
+For more details, see Forge invocation limits.

 Create your app